This overview of budget backpacking Cambodia covers:

 Not being able to explore the north of the country.

 My route Backpacking Cambodia:

-This trip took me from East to west, coming into the country from Vietnam and out towards Thailand.
+This trip took me from East to the west, coming into the country from Vietnam and out towards Thailand.

 Did you find this backpacking Cambodia guide helpful?
 Let me know in the comments below if there is anything else you would like to know.

 If you would like further posts like ‘Backpacking Cambodia’, or other in-depth solo/ budget travel advice and weekly blog posts come and join Forever Roaming the World’s ever-growing community, we would love to have you.

 In joining Forever Roaming the World – you will not only gain access to posts like this but also subscriber exclusives, access to budget travel resources and a FREE budget travel planning aid.
 All you have to do is drop your email into the form below.